Both have apps have the same concept. Each offers open rooms for anyone to talk about current events or around any topic that you could imagine.

 This small test looks like it will become something much more extensive for the company.
 Twitter recently purchased the Breaker podcasting app to build ways for people to communicate better and build the future of audio.

 Where to Find Twitter Spaces

-Twitter Space is only avaliable on mobile and currently appears where the fleets do.
-They standout with the purple-ish double avatar.
+Twitter Space is only available on mobile and currently appears where the fleets do.
+They stand out with the purple-ish double avatar.
 The double avatar is combo of the host and whoever is speaking at the moment.
-Then it'll tell you how many others are in the room before you jump in.
+Then it’ll tell you how many others are in the room before you jump in.

 Currently, topics focus on Twitter Spaces.
 I’ve heard more folks talk about the features, ask questions on when it will go into a more significant test, and discuss how it compares to Clubhouse.

 I do have high hopes for the spaces.
 Twitter has a built-in social graph of people I follow that I find interesting, who I have worked with, and even people I know IRL.
 The combination should reduce the conference feel and let the conversations feel more natural.